fedo3nik/innowise-cart-api/README.md

 should be persisted in a storage layer which can use Postgres.

 You should use default `net/http` package for REST implementation; `sqlx` or `sqlc` for interact with postgres;
-all the queries should be wrote mannually (no ORM, no `Select` methods and etc.); your repo should be private.
+all the queries should be wrote mannually (no ORM); your repo should be private.

 #### Additional requirements

 Cover your code with the unit tests (you could use `testify`).

-Create a `Dockerfile` for your application.
+Create a `Dockerfile` and `Docker compose` for your application.

+For parsing your enviroment files use `viper`.

+To apply migrations for postgress use `goose` in your application.

 ### Domain Types